shubhangidourby/Punk-APP/README.md

 •	Favorite Feature: Each beer card should include an option (like a star icon or button) to mark the beer as a favorite.
 Utilize local storage to save and retrieve the user's favorite beers.
 Ensure that the state of the favorite beers persists even after the browser is refreshed.

 •	Favorites Page: Implement a separate page or view to display the user's favorite beers.
 Provide an option to remove beers from the favorites list.

+•	The application is responsive and works well on different devices.